LorenzoBini4/FCHC-GNN-Hierarchical/README.md

 ![t-SNE Visualization of Cellular Data](figures/tSNE_7_white.png)

-_Figure 1_: Patient 7 has been randomly picked for visualization purposes, and the embeddings of the cell populations of medical interest have been plotted.
+_Figure 1_: Patient 7 has been randomly picked for visualization purposes, and the embeddings of cell populations of medical interest have been plotted.
 The t-SNE plot illustrates the effectiveness of our FCHC-GNN module in capturing the hierarchical relationships among different cell types, clearly separating the clusters according to their functional classes.

 ## Getting Started